10 Years After Superstorm Sandy: The Paradox of More Flooding and Less Insurance

 At Stevens, he was part of the team that pioneered and productized the coastal-inland operational flood forecast systems for Port Authority of NY-NJ critical facilities (JFK, LaGuardia, Newark, and Teterboro Airports) and NJ Transit.
 He has co-authored more than 30 publications in peer-reviewed articles, conference proceedings, and book chapters.

 He also served as a Senior Commercial Specialist at the U.S. Embassy in Baghdad and Amman, the U.S. Commercial Service, and the U.S. Department of State.
-He is the recipient of the U.S. Department of Commerce Gold Medal Award for his distinguished federal service in fostering collaboration between government and Industry in relation to water and construction.
-The Gold Medal is the highest honorary award granted by the U.S. Secretary of Commerce.
+He received the U.S. Department of Commerce Gold Medal Award for his distinguished federal service in fostering collaboration between government and industry concerning water and construction.
+The Gold Medal is the highest honorary award from the U.S. Secretary of Commerce.